You certainly use a lot of adjectives when you write. But do you know that there is a correct order of adjectives?

-In its simplest forms, you add an adjective before a noun or after the verb to be.
-Adjectives can add descriptive properties quickly and easily to any noun.
+In its simplest forms, you add an adjective before a noun or plural nouns or after the verb to be.
+They can add descriptive properties quickly and easily to any noun.

-Sue, you know that adjectives are words that modify nouns.
-But do you know that there are many different types of adjectives that can modify a noun or pronoun?
+Sure, you know that adjectives are words that modify nouns.
+But do you know that there are many different types that can modify a noun or pronoun?

-Not only that, do you know that they have a set order when you use two or more?
+You might be surprised to learn that definite and indefinite articles are adjectives.
+Not only that, but do you know that there is a set order when you use two or more?

 Learning how to understand and use English adjectives better is one of the easiest ways to improve and tighten your writing.

-Here are some examples in the table below.
+Here are some examples in the order of adjectives table below.

-Practice using adjectives in the correct order with this quick exercise.
+Practice using the correct order of adjectives with this quick exercise.